The Three Most Important Qualities to Impress College Admissions Committees

-Successful applications in today’s ultra-competitive college admissions game tend to be as varied and unique as the students who write them.
-If you’re planning to have your favorite AI do the heavy lifting for you, I’m sorry to inform you there is no algorithm to generate ideal answers to any of the individual application questions, let alone a compelling overall application (for more on this topic, see How Telling the Truth Can Get You Into College).
-Nevertheless, underpinning this great diversity among applicaitons that work are three common features.
+Successful applications in today’s ultra-competitive college admissions game tend to be as varied and unique as the individuals who write them.
+If you’re planning to have AI do the heavy lifting for you, I’m sorry to inform you there is no algorithm to generate ideal answers to any of the writing prompts, let alone a compelling overall application (for more on this topic, see How Telling the Truth Can Get You Into College).

-If you are a fan of the SNL skits in the early 90s, you probably remember Stuart Smalley (Al Franken) and his “Daily Affirmations” tag line: “I’m smart enough, I’m good enough, and doggone it, people like me.”
+If you are a fan of the SNL skits in the early 90s, you probably remember Stuart Smalley (Al Franken) and his “Daily Affirmations” tag line: “I’m good enough, I’m smart enough, and doggone it, people like me.”

 Hey, Dr. Yo, I thought this post was about the three most important application qualities, not 90’s television.
 Did you forget already?
-I did not, smart a..leck.
-I was about to say your goal is to convince the admissions committees that, like Stuarty Smalley, you’re smart enough, you’re good enough, and people like you.
+I did not, smart aleck.
+I was about to say your goal is to convince the admissions committees that, like Stuart Smalley, you’re smart enough, you’re good enough, and people like you.

-The very structure of today’s college applications (including the CommonApp and just about every other application I’ve seen) suggests the primacy of these three keys, which often serve as three elimination rounds to help colleges manage today’s unprecedented number of applicants.
+The very structure of today’s college applications (including the CommonApp and just about every other application out there) suggests the primacy of these three keys, which often serve as three elimination rounds to help colleges manage today’s unprecedented number of applicants.

-On the CommonApp, most of this information is captured immediately after the basic profile information (on the CommonApp it’s contained in the education and testing tabs.
-If admissions committees aren’t convinced you are “smart enough,” they will likely invest precious little time even reading your activities, personal essay, and answers to supplement questions.
+On the CommonApp, most of this information is captured immediately after the basic profile information (on the CommonApp it’s contained mostly in the Education and Testing tabs.
+If admissions committees aren’t convinced you are “smart enough,” they will likely invest precious little time even reading through all your activities, personal essay, and answers to supplement questions.

 If you survive the “smart enough” round, then admissions officers will very carefully consider your activities section, trying to assess whether and where you’re likely to contribute to their school community outside the classrooms.
 Along with letters of recommendation and sometimes interviews and relationships with school representatives, what you write about your most meaningful HS activities is primarily where they attempt to judge whether you are “good enough.”